 We are in the process of working with our lenders and believe we will receive waivers with respect to the affected financial covenants before any covenants are violated.
 However, any waivers would be granted at the sole discretion of the lenders, and there can be no assurance that we will be able to obtain such waivers.
-Additionally, we currently have no borrowings or expected future borrowings on our CorEnergy Credit Facility, which mitigates the cross-default provision described below under the Company's 5.875% Convertible Notes.
-As discussed in Part I, Item 1, Note 3 ("Leased Properties And Leases"), Pinedale LP and the Company expect to sell the Pinedale LGS to Ultra Wyoming on or before June 30, 2020, and will provide all cash related to the sale, along with cash available at Pinedale LP on the closing date, to Prudential to satisfy the Amended Pinedale Term Credit Facility.
-Management believes these measures, as we continue to implement them, may enable us to comply with the financial covenants under our debt agreements.
-In any event, should negotiations with our lenders concerning additional waivers prove unsuccessful or should the sale of the Pinedale LGS not occur, based on management's current projections, we would have sufficient liquidity to extinguish the outstanding balance due under the Amended Pinedale Term Credit Facility, and to pay fees that would be due in connection with any termination of the CorEnergy Credit Facility, while also continuing to fund current obligations as they become due one year from the date of issuance of these financial statements.
+Additionally, we currently have no borrowings or expected future borrowings on our CorEnergy Credit Facility, which mitigates the cross-default provision under our 5.875% Convertible Notes described in Part I, Item 1, Note 10 ("Debt").
+As discussed in Part I, Item 1, Note 3 ("Leased Properties And Leases"), we sold the Pinedale LGS to Ultra Wyoming on June 30, 2020, with all cash related to the sale, along with cash available at Pinedale LP on the closing date, going to Prudential to satisfy the Amended Pinedale Term Credit Facility.
+The settlement of the Amended Pinedale Term Credit Facility eliminated certain default and cross-default considerations.
+Management believes these measures, as we continue to implement them, may enable us to comply with the financial covenants under our CorEnergy Credit Facility.
+In any event, should negotiations with our lenders concerning additional waivers prove unsuccessful, based on management's current projections, we would have sufficient liquidity to pay fees that would be due in connection with any termination of the CorEnergy Credit Facility, while also continuing to fund current obligations as they become due one year from the date of issuance of these financial statements.